Yandex Cloud

 Requests to the CDN server may contain the same path in the URI but different cookies (the Set-Cookie HTTP header) and/or different query parameters.
 In the resource settings, you can specify how to cache files corresponding to such requests: save one file copy for all requests (that is, ignore cookies and/or query parameters) or consider them different and cache the file separately for each request.

-You can only preload content that's not on the servers yet.
-To update the already cached files, purge the cache before preloading.
+You can only prefetch the cache for content that is not yet available on CDN servers.
+To update cached files, you need to purge the cache first.

 Purging cachePurging cache